avishekanand/al-folio-homepage/_pages/graduated.md

 **Past PhD Students and Postdocs**

-I have been lucky to have worked with the following past PhD students.
+I have been lucky to have worked with the following past PhD students and PostDocs.

 [Jaspreet Singh](http://jaz7290.github.io)